markdown-it/markdown-it/docs/examples/renderer_rules.md

 </ul>
 ```
 ### To add a wrapper element
-Let's imagen we are using CSS pseudo classes such as `:before` and `:after` to style our list because using `list-style-type` doesn't provide the bullet types we want and `list-style-image` isn't flexible enough to position itself properly across all major browser.
+Let's imagine we are using CSS pseudo classes such as `:before` and `:after` to style our list because using `list-style-type` doesn't provide the bullet types we want and `list-style-image` isn't flexible enough to position itself properly across all major browsers.

-To keep a proper line wrappring in our list we have set all elements in our `li` to display as a block (`li * {display: block;}`).
+To keep a proper line wrapping in our list we have set all elements in our `li` to display as a block (`li * {display: block;}`).
 This works for our pseudo classes and other `HTMLElements`.
 However, it does not work for `TextNodes`.
 So having this output will produce weird line indents:
 ```
 <ul>
   <li>Hello World</li>